hadi-alnehlawi/Notejam/README.md

 * Lambda Functions - take database snapshots and export it to s3 bucket.
 * EKS Clusters - three k8s clusters: developments - staging - produciton.
 # Creating #
-This building step would be part of a **Continuous Integation** pipeline that we are going to build the application to run on k8s cluster.
+This building step would be part of a **Continuous Integation** pipeline.
+We are going to build the application to run on k8s cluster.
 In other words, build the appilcation as a contianer and push it to a registery:
 * The file `Dockerfile` is created to contains all the commands to be executed to build the container.
 * Database URL is configured in as environement varaiable as `ENV {DB_URI}` which created in build step.
 * We can test the container applicaiton by update the `ENV` and the runn the command